Skip to main content

 When the space shuttle passes the 50-mile altitude mark, the rookies on board often break into cheers.
 Streaking across that invisible threshold, they have officially become astronauts.
 Only about 350 Americans have earned that designation since the first U.S. manned space flight in 1961.
 Such an elite corps must have a special something in common.
 Kathryn Thornton, one of eight UVA alumni to have left the planet, argues that they are “just regular people,” but astronauts share the kind of experience that often seems, to earthbound folks, closer to science fiction.

-Kathryn Thornton (Grad ’79)
+Kathryn Thornton (Grad class of ’79)

-“It’s intense in that you know you have jobs to do and you have to get them done; the time is so precious, and you want everything to go right,” says Thornton (Grad ’79), whose 1993 mission entailed several space walks to repair the Hubble Space Telescope.
+“It’s intense in that you know you have jobs to do and you have to get them done; the time is so precious, and you want everything to go right,” says Thornton (Grad class of ’79), whose 1993 mission entailed several space walks to repair the Hubble Space Telescope.
 “But the feeling of just being out there alone is really neat.
 A couple of times, they had trouble with the communications and I could only hear my space-walking partner.
 I couldn’t hear the ground, I couldn’t hear the guys in the orbiter, and I couldn’t hear the static you sometimes pick up over parts of the earth.
 So unless my partner was talking, I was in total silence, which was cool.”

 NASA selects a new class of about 20 astronauts every few years, for which it receives some 5,000 applications.
 Forrester persisted for 11 years, through five rejections.
 Being a NASA employee does not guarantee an inside track; Marshburn, a flight surgeon and the medical operations lead for the International Space Station (ISS), was turned down three times.